mvolkmann/blog/src/zig.md

 }
 ```

-The `std.io` namespace provides several functions for split/tokenize strings
+The `std.io` namespace provides several functions that
-based on specified delimiters.
+split/tokenize strings based on specified delimiters.
 Split returns a slice from each delimiter
 whereas tokenize treats consecutive delimiters as one.
 For example, splitting `"red,green,,,blue"` on the comma delimiter